 Florida vs. Florida State.
-To hell with the Miami Hurricanes; THIS is the rivalry that determines the Sunshine State champion.
+To hell with the Miami Hurricanes; they’re not even the best team in Date County.
+THIS is the rivalry that determines the Sunshine State champion.

 Perhaps no other rivalry has seen the amount of shenanigans as this one.
 Among the highlights: a national championship rematch, a warmup pass fired at the head of the opposing coach, dancing on the opposing team’s logo at midfield after winning, full scale brawls directly stemming from the previous thing, and several instances of taking the other team’s dream or special moment and destroying it.
-Oh, and mockingly performing the other team’s sacred arm gestures (Florida’s Gator Chomp and FSU’s Tomahawk Chop) appear to be not only commonplace, but staples of the rivalry.
+Oh, and mockingly performing the other team’s sacred arm gestures (Florida’s Gator Chomp and FSU’s Tomahawk Chop) and parading around with replicas of the opposing mascot’s head appear to be not only commonplace, but staples of the rivalry.

-But you can’t just take two teams located near each other and declare them rivals, like the SEC has done with Arkansas and Missouri and LSU and Texas A&M. It has to evolve over time.
+But you can’t just take two teams located near each other and declare them rivals, like the SEC has done with Arkansas and Missouri.
+It has to evolve over time.
 So how did Florida and FSU come to be such bitter enemies?
 Good question.

 Part I: The Beginning, 1958-1963 (Florida 5, FSU 0, 1 tie)

 I’ll sort of take responsibility here for Florida ducking FSU as an annual opponent throughout the infancy of the Seminoles’ program.
 In fact, I wish the Gators had played the Seminoles annually from 1947-1957; Florida would have more than likely whooped FSU on a yearly basis, and that “35-26” taunt Gator fans (myself included) love to use would represent a larger difference in those two numbers.
 If you haven’t figured it out by now, or are an FSU fan who needs a friendly reminder, 35-26 is the all time series score between Florida and FSU.
 And it favors Florida.